The truth about menopause and weight gain

 As the transition to menopause gets under way, levels of certain hormones begin to decline.
 And let’s just acknowledge: The resulting symptoms usually aren’t much fun.
 Still, knowing what’s in store can help you better navigate this phase of life and many menopausal symptoms do resolve once the body adjusts, says Dr. Stephanie Zeszutek, an OB-GYN.
 Here, Dr. Zeszutek explains the major hormonal shifts of menopause and some effects you might notice:

-• Progesterone: This hormone is generally the first to wane during peri-menopause.
+- Progesterone: This hormone is generally the first to wane during perimenopause.
 This can set the stage for weight gain, plus vaginal dryness and menstrual spotting.
 Mood changes also may occur, along with a heightened susceptibility to depression or anxiety.

-• Oestrogen (estrogen): The next hormonal shift is typically a reduction in oestrogen, which can result in lower lean body mass (a.k.a. muscle), an increased percentage of body fat and a greater resistance to the hormone insulin, which may lead to elevated blood sugar.
+- Oestrogen (estrogen): The next hormonal shift is typically a reduction in oestrogen, which can result in lower lean body mass (a.k.a. muscle), an increased percentage of body fat and a greater resistance to the hormone insulin, which may lead to elevated blood sugar.
 Lower levels of oestrogen also contribute to symptoms like hot flashes and headaches and may play a role in depression risk, as well.

-• Testosterone: Levels of this hormone actually drop throughout your adult life.
+- Testosterone: Levels of this hormone actually drop throughout your adult life.
 At menopause, testosterone is typically about half what it was at its peak.
 Testosterone helps retain lean muscle mass, so declining levels are associated with an increase in body fat, particularly in the belly region.

 The link weight gain and menopause

 Weight gain after age 40 isn’t just a menopausal phenomenon.
 People across the board, regardless of their biology, tend to add kilos as they get older.
-“Evidence suggests that midlife weight gain may actually have more to do with aging than hormones,” Dr. Faubion says.
+“Evidence suggests that midlife weight gain may actually have more to do with ageing than hormones,” Dr. Faubion says.
 Here’s a deeper dive into the factors that may contribute to weight gain in middle adulthood:

-• Slower metabolism: “This is a major reason that people gain weight as they age,” Dr. Faubion says, in large part due to an age-related loss of muscle mass.
+- Slower metabolism: “This is a major reason that people gain weight as they age,” Dr. Faubion says, in large part due to an age-related loss of muscle mass.
 Studies show that adults tend to lose a small measure of muscle every year starting around age 30 and the rate of loss picks up over time.
-Since muscle burns more energy than fat, losing muscle mass may result in a lower metabolic rate—and extra kilos if a person’s diet and activity do not change accordingly.
+Since muscle burns more energy than fat, losing muscle mass may result in a lower metabolic rate—and extra kilos if a person’s eating habits and activity do not change accordingly.

-• Heightened stress: Due to factors such as economic uncertainty, middle-age adults nowadays experience more stressful days than their 1990s counterparts did, according to a study published in American Psychologist in 2020.
+- Heightened stress: Due to factors such as economic uncertainty, middle-age adults nowadays experience more stressful days than their 1990s counterparts did, according to a study published in American Psychologist in 2020.
 Other research has found a positive correlation between levels of the stress hormone cortisol and body fat.
 Cortisol may also raise levels of the hormone ghrelin, which increase appetite and can set off cravings for energy-dense foods.

-• Being less active: The number of adults over 50 not engaging in any form of exercise increases with age.
+- Being less active: The number of adults over 50 not engaging in any form of exercise increases with age.
 Multiple factors likely contribute to this trend—everything from busy schedules to the presence of other health issues.

 6 tips for managing weight after menopause